A Jailhouse Lawyer's Manual: Supplements

 The JLM is working to produce supplements for other states as well.

 The JLM also publishes an Immigration and Consular Access Supplement in English, and is working towards a Spanish translation.

-Cost
+Distribution and cost

 Each year, over one thousand copies of the JLM are sent to prisoners, as well as to prisons and jails, libraries, and other organizations that work in the criminal justice field.
 For prisoners or their families, the cost of the JLM is $30; for institutions, the cost is $150.
-The JLM order form lists the cost to order the various publications, as well as instructions on how to place an order.
-A full copy of the JLM, separated by chapter, is available for free viewing on the JLMs website.
+A full copy of the JLM, separated by chapter, is available for free on the JLMs website.

 Reception

 Associate Justice of the Supreme Court of the United States Thurgood Marshall wrote in a 1992 forward to the JLM that "[b]y making difficult and sensitive legal issues accessible to the lay person, the manual helps to empower prisoners to exercise a right we, as a society, hold dear—the right to speak for oneself.
 I commend Columbia's law students for publishing so comprehensive and insightful a manual.
 A Jailhouse Lawyer's Manual should be read by everyone involved in, or concerned about, prisoners' rights."